 Later, another cotton transgenic plant, Bollgard II (cry1Ac and cry2Ab gene) was introduced, to combat cotton bollworms but it also failed to manage the pink bollworm.
 It experienced high levels of pink bollworm infestation and crop damage in the fields of Gujarat, Madhya Pradesh, Maharashtra, Karnataka, and Andhra Pradesh during the Kharif season of 2015-2016.
 Pink bollworm, adapted itself to cry toxins resulting in field control failures in 2016 and 2017 (Naik et al. 2021).
-These incidences caused great concerns in the cotton trade chain because of the impact on cotton output and the reduced market price of pink bollworm damaged by Bt traits in cotton in the past, but now pink bollworm was capable of feeding on Bollgard II crop (Mohan et al. 2016).
-In China, laboratory bioassay data from 51 field-derived strains showed that the susceptibility to the cry1Ac gene was significantly lower from 2008 to 2010 than from 2005 to 2007 (Wan et al. 2012).
-This shows that this problem is unique to India because the pest has developed multi-fold resistance to cry toxins in many Indian populations but not in most other countries.
-Most Indian populations have developed multi-fold resistance to cry 1 Ac and cry 1Ac + cry 2 Ab toxins.
-Year-round cultivation of long-duration Bt cotton hybrids on a large scale may have a pronounced impact on the incidence (Rao 2021).
+These incidences caused great concerns in the cotton trade chain because of the impact on cotton output and the reduced market price of pink bollworm damaged cotton and equally among the scientific fraternity, because it indicated that pink bollworm had been well managed by Bt traits in cotton in the past, but now pink bollworm was capable of feeding on Bollgard II crop (Mohan et al. 2016).
+In China, laboratory bioassay data from 51 field-derived strains showed that the susceptibility to the cry1Ac gene was significantly lower from 2008 to 2010 than